Alexis Sablone: Early life

 Alexis Sablone was born on August 12, 1986, and grew up in Old Saybrook, Connecticut.
 When she was nine years old Sablone began teaching herself how to skate in her mom's garage by watching old VHS tapes and mimicking what she saw.
 She attended The Country School in nearby Madison, Connecticut, where she met other skateboarders.
 As she told ESPN in a 2011 interview: "I would just skate alone every night in the garage and on my porch.
 In fifth grade, I changed schools and there were a few skaters there [in Madison, Conn.].
 We would all bring our skateboards to school -- I don't really know what we did with them, though, because we didn't skate at school!
 But that was the first contact I had with other skaters...
 The closest skate park to my parents' house was in Guilford, and that was like 40 minutes away.
 I tried to go there every weekend.
 But during the week it was just me."

 Early skateboarding career

 Sablone entered her first contest when she was 12 years old, an all-girls skate jam in Rhode Island, where she earned second place.
 The next year she entered into another skate contest in New Jersey, which she won.
-While skating at a park in Madison, Connecticut she happened to meet Kris Markovich who worked for Element at the time, the company flew her out to Huntington Beach, California for a skate competition where she rolled her ankle and decided she would never enter a contest ever again.
+While skating at Eastern Pulse Skatepark in Milford, Connecticut she happened to meet Kris Markovich who worked for Element at the time, the company flew her out to Huntington Beach, California for a skate competition where she rolled her ankle and decided she would never enter a contest ever again.